 - Highly durable; shoe will hold up for years

 - Because of the complete lack of external support and obstructive reinforcements, your legs and core muscles get a workout even when you’re standing still, helping you emerge much stronger than if you were in the traditional running shoe

 - Machine washable.
 Let it air dry.
 Dries pretty quick.

 - Sizing tip!
 Since the Vibram KSO’s fit like a glove, it would be wise to get the next size up from your regular size

 - Running (5km – marathon) on smooth roads, semi-technical terrain and grass

-- Walking and hiking on rugged terrain
+- Walking and backwoods trail hiking

 - High intensity training